 SELECT ROUTINE_NAME, P.PARAMETER_NAME FROM INFORMATION_SCHEMA.ROUTINES AS R INNER JOIN INFORMATION_SCHEMA.PARAMETERS AS P ON P.SPECIFIC_NAME = R.ROUTINE_NAME;

-ApexSQL Refactor is a SQL Server management Studio and Visual Studio add-in that finds unused variables and parameters and cleans up your code by identifying and removing parameters and variables that aren’t used.
+ApexSQL Refactor is a SQL Server management Studio and Visual Studio add-in that finds unused variables and parameters and cleans up the code by identifying and removing parameters and variables that aren’t used.
 It can also format SQL queries, refactor SQL code, database tables and much more.

 To find unused parameters:

-- In the SQL Server Management Studio / Visual Studio menus, select the Unused variables and parameters from the ApexSQL Refactor menu:
+- In the SQL Server Management Studio / Visual Studio menus, select the Unused variables and parameters command from the ApexSQL Refactor menu:

 April 4, 2013